 During application review, the reviewing body shall determine that concurrency exists at the time when the impacts of development will occur.
-Compliance with this requirement shall be sufficient to satisfy the concurrency requirements of RCW 58.17.110 and 58.17.060 and WAC 365-195-835.
+Compliance with this requirement shall be sufficient to satisfy the concurrency requirements of RCW 58.17.110, RCW 58.17.060, and the Growth Management Act.
 The City reserves the right to deny approval to any application for development if concurrency is not met.